In this article we are going to take a look at a few soldering tips and how to deal with oxidation.

 When cleaning a solder tip with a damp sponge, be sure to let the iron return to its set temperature before wiping again.
 This will maximize the cleaning the sponge offers by keeping the tip material in a flowing state.

 Avoid unnecessary heat – Excessive heat can also contribute to oxidation buildup on a solder tip.
 Make sure that you use the proper temperature for the selected solder type and application.
-Keeping a soldering iron at a higher than needed temperature can damage the work product as well as shorten the life of the tip.
+Keeping a soldering iron at a higher-than-needed temperature can damage the work product as well as shorten the life of the tip.

 Lead-free solder will typically require a higher temperature than one containing lead, so be sure to check the temperature when moving between solder types.

 Today there are advanced soldering systems on the market today that use microprocessor control to precisely regulate the tip temperature.
 These systems use a sensor on the tip to control power flow.
-The end result is that the tip stays a constant temperature, extending life and protecting work.
+The end result is that the tip stays at a constant temperature, extending life and protecting work.

 Turn it off when not in use – If you know that you won’t be doing any soldering for a period of time, go ahead and turn the iron off.
 The natural oxidation process happens at a much slower rate at room temperature.
 Keeping the iron off when not in use is safer too.